Creating an ODBC linked server without configuring a data source

 The connection string:

-Note You may need to create a ODBC data source first to find out what the parameter names are for the connection string.
+Note You may need to create an ODBC data source first to find out what the parameter names are for the connection string.
 The parameter names aren't necessarily the same as the label for the parameter in the ODBC driver's configuration dialog box.
-If you create a test data source and then look for that data source under this registry key HKEY_LOCAL_MACHINE\SOFTWARE\ODBC\ODBC.INI, you'll see the parameter names to use.
+If you create a test data source and then look for that data source under this registry key HKEY_LOCAL_MACHINE\SOFTWARE\ODBC\ODBC.INI, you'll find out the parameter names to use.

 Note When testing with our Salesforce driver, passing UID=myuser;PWD=mypassword on the connection string failed.
-Replacing these parameters with the driver defined equivalents succeeded (i.e. User=myuser;Password=mypassword).
+Replacing these parameters with the driver defined equivalents succeeded (for example, User=myuser;Password=mypassword).

 So, although you need to install an ODBC driver on each SQL Server machine where you want to use an linked server, you don't need to configure an ODBC data source on every (or any) SQL Server machine.